 At this time of global uncertainty it is important to give assurance that, as an organisation, we are taking every precaution necessary to protect our vulnerable residents from the threat of infection.
 In order to do this we put additional visitation restrictions in place as of 5pm Friday 27 March.

-These additional measures include temporarily ceasing resident visitor access to all our homes.
+These additional measures include temporarily monitoring and having restricted resident visitor access to all our homes.

 Current Infinite Care protocols for visitors

-- Any essential visits are to be discussed with Facility Managers on a case by case basis
+- Any essential visits are to be discussed and organised with Facility Managers on a case by case basis

 - On site access still available for Contractors and Health Professionals required to deliver essential services

 - Only one entry point for essential visitors and suppliers.
 This entry point to be manned by a staff member to ensure correct entry procedures are followed by every essential visitor to the facility.

 - All essential visitors required to complete a Visitor Screening Questionnaire and have their temperatures taken.
 Any temperatures over 37.5 degrees will have additional conditions placed, including enforced restriction of access to the facility, or enforced use of personal protective equipment (PPE) where entry is absolutely necessary ie. family of palliative residents.

 - New admissions continue to be accepted for those who are in need of the vital care and services we can provide.